 Keeping the transportation network in working order is of utmost importance to the public and a primary goal of transportation agencies.
 In particular, poor roadway and bridge condition can degrade user experience and pose numerous safety and efficiency concerns.
 As stated above, there are over 1,400 miles of public roadways serving Warren County.
 The Kentucky Transportation Cabinet maintains the federal and state highways, the Bowling Green Public Works Department maintains city streets, and the Warren County Public Works Department maintains county roads.
 Maintenance responsibilities include, but are not limited to: street/sidewalk maintenance and repair, ice and snow removal, traffic control, greenways, and rights-of-way vegetation control.
-The cities of Plum Springs, Oakland, Smiths Grove, and Woodburn have informal agreements cover limited ice and snow removal, minor street maintenance, open ditch maintenance and rights-of-way vegetation control.
+The cities of Plum Springs, Oakland, Smiths Grove, and Woodburn have informal agreements concerning the maintenance of streets with Warren County.
+These agreements cover limited ice and snow removal, minor street maintenance, open ditch maintenance and rights-of-way vegetation control.
 Street overlay and pavement work in all four cities is contracted with private contractors.
 Table 3.3 below delineates the roadway lane mileage maintained by each respective jurisdiction.